-i) Courses offered by the Department of Politics and Public Administration
+Faculty of Social Sciences Geography Psychology Social Work and Social Administration Sociology a) Courses offered by the Department of Politics and Public Administration

+2. Advanced courses

 Candidates are required to complete not fewer than 72 credits of advanced courses.
-This includes the completion of the following compulsory courses: - Methods requirement: POLI2104.
-Research methods in politics and public (6 credits) administration (preferably in semester III or IV) - Gateway requirement: Two of the following courses : (12)POLI2105.
-Introduction to comparative politics credits) POLI2106.
-Introduction to international relations • • POLI2107.
-Introduction to political theory POLI2108.
-Introduction to public administration (students are strongly recommended to complete the relevant gateway course if they wish to concentrate in that specialist stream) - Capstone requirement: One of the following courses in semesters VII, (6 credits) VIII, IX or X: POLI4092.
-Capstone experience: research internship in politics and public administration • POLI4109.
-Capstone experience: directed project in politics and public administration ii) Faculty of Social Sciences experiential learning courses
+This includes the completion of the following compulsory courses:

+- Methods requirement: POLI2104.
+Research methods in politics and (6 credits) public administration (preferably in semester III or IV) - Gateway requirement: Two of the following courses:

+- POLI2105.
+Introduction to comparative politics - POLI2106.
+Introduction to international relations - POLI2107.
+Introduction to political theory - POLI2108.
+Introduction to public administration

+(students are strongly recommended to complete the relevant gateway course if they wish to concentrate in that specialist stream)

+- Capstone requirement: One of the following courses in semesters VII, (6 credits) VIII, IX or X: - POLI4092.
+Capstone experience: research internship in politics and public administration - POLI4109.
+Capstone experience: directed project in politics and public administration b) Faculty of Social Sciences experiential learning courses

-Regarding a.i) and b.i) above, candidates should complete a minimum of 78 credits of courses.
+Regarding 1.a) and 2.a) above, candidates should complete a minimum of 78 credits of courses.